Whale shark: In captivity

 The whale shark is popular in the few public aquariums that keep it, but its large size means that a very large tank is required and it has specialized feeding requirements.
-Their large size and iconic status have also fueled an opposition to keeping the species in captivity, especially after the early death of some whale sharks in captivity and certain Chinese aquariums keeping the species in relatively small tanks.
+Their large size and iconic status have fueled an opposition to keeping the species in captivity, especially after the early death of some whale sharks in captivity and certain aquariums keeping the species in relatively small tanks.